microsoft/onnxruntime/docs/execution-providers/TVM-ExecutionProvider.md

 {: .no_toc }

 TVM is an execution provider for ONNX Runtime that is built on top of Apache TVM.
 It enables ONNX Runtime users to leverage Apache TVM model optimizations.
 TVM EP is currently in "Preview".
-It's been tested to work on a handful of models on Linux or Windows, but not on MacOS.
+It's been tested to work on a handful of models on Linux and Windows, but not on MacOS.

 ## Contents
 {: .no_toc }